vvvv/The-Gray-Book/reference/hde/exporting.md

 Using referenced external assets in exported executables for now is a bit cumbersome:

-Instead of using path IOBoxes to reference files, you have to use a combination of the node __ApplicationPath__ and a string of the relative path to your asset.
-Also after export you have to manually copy the assets to the output directory!
+Instead of simply using *Path* IOBoxes to reference files, you have to manually concatenate every assets path by adding the result of __ApplicationPath [System.Application]__ with a string of the relative path to your asset.
+Then, if needed, use a __ToPath [IO]__ node to convert the resulting *string* into a *Path*.

 ![](../../images/hde/exporting-1837f.png)
 <center>Creating paths relative to the exported executable</center>

+Also after export you have to manually copy the assets to the output directory!

 > [!NOTE]
 > During development a path created like that will be relative to your main .vl document.
 When exported, it will be relative to the executable.